-Communication with children both in the 'real' world and through web based and telecommunication interactions should take place within explicit professional boundaries.
-This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chatrooms, forums, blogs, websites, gaming sites, digital cameras, videos, web-cams and other hand-held devices.
-(Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.) inform senior management of any relationship with a parent where this extends beyond the usual parent/professional relationship inform senior management of any requests or arrangements where parents wish to use their services outside of the workplace e.g. babysitting, tutoring
+Communication with children both in the 'real' world and through web based and telecommunication interactions should within explicit take place professional boundaries.
+This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chat-rooms, forums, blogs, websites, gaming sites, digital cameras, videos, web-cams and other hand-held devices.
+(Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.)